 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

-Travel outside Bangui is particularly dangerous because of the presence of armed groups, bandits, poachers and illegal road blocks.
+Travel throughout the country is dangerous because of the presence of armed groups, bandits, poachers and illegal road blocks.
 Convoys have been attacked resulting in deaths of civilians and military personnel.